IliaZolas/emerald-client/README.md

 # Emerald Calculator - Frontend

 This is a simple calculator that determines the ROI of managing a property with Emerald Stay.
-It's intended use is for prosepctive property owners who want to find out how much of a return they can make on their investment if they use Emerald Stay as a property management agency.
+Its intended use is for prosepctive property owners who want to find out how much of a return they can make on their investment if they use Emerald Stay as a property management agency.

 ## How is ROI Calculated?